WWE Live from Madison Square Garden

-Live from Madison Square Garden, also called Live from MSG: Lesnar vs. Big Show, was a professional wrestling live event produced by WWE.
-It was livestreamed exclusively on the WWE Network.
-The event took place on October 3, 2015, and was broadcast from Madison Square Garden in New York City, New York.
-It was hailed as part of Brock Lesnar's "Go To Hell Tour" as well as his return to Madison Square Garden in his first match in the arena since his original departure from the company in 2004.
+Live from Madison Square Garden, also called Live from MSG: Lesnar vs. Big Show, was a 2015 professional wrestling livestreaming event produced by WWE.
+The event took place on October 3, 2015, at Madison Square Garden (MSG) in New York City, New York and was the second of seven originally scheduled house shows to broadcast as a WWE Network special.
+It was promoted as part of Brock Lesnar's "Go To Hell Tour" as well as his return to MSG in his first match in the arena since his original departure from the company after WrestleMania XX in 2004.
 The event also marked the 25th anniversary of Chris Jericho's debut in professional wrestling.

 Nine matches were contested at the event, as well as two dark matches.
 In the main event, John Cena defeated Seth Rollins in a steel cage match to retain the WWE United States Championship.
 In another prominent match for which the event was promoted around, Brock Lesnar defeated Big Show.
-Also on the undercard, Kevin Owens defeated Chris Jericho to retain the WWE Intercontinental Championship and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated WWE Tag Team Champions The New Day (Big E and Kofi Kingston) by disqualification, thus The New Day kept their title.
+Also on the undercard, Kevin Owens defeated Chris Jericho to retain the WWE Intercontinental Championship and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated WWE Tag Team Champions The New Day (Big E and Kofi Kingston) by disqualification, thus The New Day kept their title as titles do not change hands by disqualification unless stipulated.

 Production

 Background

-Live from Madison Square Garden was originally scheduled as a non-televised house show produced by WWE.
-The event was aptly named as it was scheduled to be held at Madison Square Garden in New York City, New York on October 3, 2015.
-As part of a feud between Brock Lesnar and The Undertaker going into the Hell in a Cell pay-per-view later that same month, WWE decided to air the event as a WWE Network-exclusive special and promoted the event as part of Lesnar's "Go To Hell Tour."
-This was also Lesnar's return to Madison Square Garden in his first match in the arena since his original departure from the company in 2004.
+Live from Madison Square Garden was originally scheduled as a house show, a non-televised professional wrestling event, produced by WWE.
+The event was named as it was scheduled to be held at Madison Square Garden (MSG) in New York City, New York on October 3, 2015.
+As part of a feud between Brock Lesnar and The Undertaker going into the Hell in a Cell pay-per-view and livestreaming event later that same month, WWE decided to livestream the event exclusively as a WWE Network special and promoted the event as part of Lesnar's "Go To Hell Tour".
+This was also Lesnar's return to MSG in his first match in the arena since his original departure from the company after WrestleMania XX in 2004.
 As such, the event was also called Live from MSG: Lesnar vs. Big Show, as Lesnar was scheduled to face Big Show at the event.

 The event also marked the 25th anniversary of Chris Jericho's debut in professional wrestling.
+This was also the second originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East earlier in July.